kasteleman/com.innr/README.md

 * PL 110
 * ST 110

-# WIP
+# Work in progress

-* Innr Remote.
+* INNR Remote.

 Pairing takes time and the message shows you have to put the device into pairing.
 But leave it as is, the pairing goes on a few moments later.

-Flows are wip and program buttons not (yet) supported!
+Flows are work in progress and program buttons are not (yet) supported!
+Only with the slider in LIGHTS position, button -, + and on/off can be used with button 1-6.
+For example: put the slider into LIGHTS stand.
+Push shortly a num button followed by -, + or on/off.
+Long press -, + is also supported and are present as tokens within flows.

+Slider on the remote in SCENES position, commands are broadcasted and applied to group 0.
+If i stand correct, this applies to all ZigBee devices, but could not test it, because i have no other ZigBee brands in use with Homey.

+Feedback, suggestion welcome!